 The Kids Fringe offers free family fun between noon and 6 p.m. on Arthur Street.
 Amenities include a petting zoo, face painting, balloons and a theatre activity centre.
 A schedule of activities is available on the Fringe website.

-Albert and Arthur streets are closed to traffic for "Vendor Alley," where merchants set up kiosks selling clothing, jewelry, and other gifts.
+Merchants set up kiosks in Old Market Square selling clothing, jewelry, and other gifts.